DeadWisdom/blazon/README.md

 Schematics are a way of representing schemas as Python classes.
 They work like dataclasses, but they also seamlessly interact with an environment like JSON Schema, meaning you can easily represent their schema.
-Finally, since they are python types, they are useful for type-hinting via the `typing` module.
+Since they are python types, they are useful for type-hinting.

 An example: